-JPMorgan Chase recently unveiled the design for its new global headquarters at 270 Park Avenue, for which Linesight is providing cost management services.
+JPMorgan Chase recently announced the topping out of their new headquarters at 270 Park Avenue, for which Linesight is providing cost management services.
 The new state-of-the-art skyscraper, designed by Foster + Partners, will be New York city’s largest all-electric tower with net-zero operational emission and exceptional indoor air quality.
 The 1,388-foot, 60-story structure exceeds the highest standards in sustainability, health and wellness, and sets a precedent for healthy building in New York City and around the world.

 270 Park Avenue redefines the modern workplace with 21st-century infrastructure, smart technology and flexible space that can easily adapt to the future of work.
 The building will house up to 14,000 employees in 2.5 million square feet of flexible and collaborative space.
 The new tower replaces an outdated facility designed in the late 1950s for 3,500 employees.
 Design considerations include 50% more communal space and 25% more volume of space per person, allowing for more choices in where and how employees work.
 Flexible, column-free floor plates will allow for easy changes to a floor’s layout and design, including inter-floor connection.